ken85rose/Chisel/README.md

 - Never use images for UI

 ## To-Do:
+- don't ignore non-main config files
-- require JS files independently
+- prepend all src files with banner
 - If dist is not in .gitignore, rebuild before every push
 - Move new git tasks to boilerplate
 - Recycle one off modal elements (things like error messages)